Global controllability tests for geometric hybrid control systems: Global controllability of geometric hybrid control systems

 \begin{prop} Let $\Sigma$ be a HCS.
 If $\tau_E(B_a)\cap L_{x_a}\neq \emptyset $ for all the leaves $L_{x_a}$ in the regular foliation determined by $\rho(D_a)$ for every $x_a\in M_a$, then

 where $L_{x_a}$ is the leaf of the foliation associated with the control system in the mode $a$. \end{prop}

-\begin{proof} It is necessary some knowledge on theory of foliations~\cite{FoliationBook} and the orbit theorem~\cite{AndrewNotes} for this proof.
+\begin{proof} It is necessary for this proof some knowledge on theory of foliations~\cite{FoliationBook} and the orbit theorem~\cite{AndrewNotes}.
 Regular leaves foliate the manifold $M_a$ in disjoint submanifolds having all the same dimension.
 The definition of foliation implies that $\bigcup_{x_a\in M_a} L_{x_a}=M_a$.

 Locally, we can assume that the leaves are described by $\{(x^s,x^\alpha)\, | \, x^\alpha=c^\alpha\}$ where the number of $s$-coordinates corresponds to the dimension of the leaves.

 Assuming that the set $\tau_E(B_a)$ is a submanifold, it could be defined by constraints $\Phi(x^s,x^\alpha)=0\in \mathbb{R}^{n_a-{\rm dim}\tau_E(B_a)}$.